Autonomous U.S. Navy X-plane flightmarks sea change towardunmanned carrier aviation

 The test program will work toward carrier landings in 2013.
 It will then turn to prove the concept of aerial refueling, which would eliminate onboard fuel storage as a limiting factor for mission endurance in future combat UAS.

-To date, thehas largely used unmanned aircraft to provide intelligence and—in limited fashion with the Air Force’s and Reaper—attack capabilities.
+To date, the Pentagon has largely used unmanned aircraft to provide intelligence and—in limited fashion with the Air Force’sand Reaper—attack capabilities.
 In general, unmanned aircraft—also including tiny , Ravens and AAI Corp.
 Shadows, as well as Northrop Grumman’s larger Fire Scouts and Global Hawks—have all been designed to function in permissive airspace.
 Introduction of the stealthy UCAS, however, “represents a significant step in a change in the roles for unmanned vehicles,” an industry executive says.

 Success of the demonstrator will be key to achieving the planned follow-on purchase of an interim fleet of Uclass.
 “What [UCAS] moves us into is Uclass—a carrier based-system—for the first time,” says Rear Adm.
 Matthew Klunder, director of intelligence, surveillance and reconnaissance (ISR) at Navy headquarters.
 The service hopes to kick off a competition as soon as this year to field up to eight air vehicles on a carrier in 2018.